pablojosecodes/book-review/content/index.md

 If you're using any of these notes as reference material (sweet!), then do consider implementing relevant projects- that's the best way to cement your learnings.
 I've included relevant projects I've done as well as other sample projects/use cases for each of these categories.

+I also feel the need to note that absolutey note of the content on this website was generated with the use of a large language model.

 ## Fundamentals
 1. [[/fundamentals/ddia|Designing Data Intensive Applications]]: rundown of the famous book
 2. [[/fundamentals/auth|Authentication]]: all about identity managemenet, auth, and implementation strategies